rohitchillar/SF_Week3/README.md

-# Bidirectional payment channel
+# Bi-directional payment channel
-Inspired by the Bitcoin lightning network and the solidity contract this framework presents a method for two participants to exchange SOL off chain any number of times without incurring any transaction fees other than the first and the last transaction.
+##### Inspired by the Bitcoin lightning network and the solidity contract this framework presents a method for two participants to exchange SOL off chain any number of times without incurring any transaction fees other than the first and the last transaction.

-Note: If the participants choose to update the channel in between then they might have more than two transactions.
+*Note: If the participants choose to update the channel then they might have more than two transactions.*

-CREATING THE CHANNEL
+### CREATING THE PAYMENT CHANNEL

-1. Funding
+- Funding

   - Create a multisig account (2 of 2)
   - Create transaction instructions:
     1) To fund a wallet (PDA of the program) with the initial amount from Alice and Bob (ex.
 Alice put in 5 SOL & Bob put in 5 SOL).
     2) Initialize the Struct : Payment Channel (PDA of the program) :  Maintains Alice balance and pubkey, Bob balance and pubkey, expiration date
   - Both Alice and Bob invoke the approve instructions.
   - Anyone can execute the transaction once both have signed.

 2. Creating Initial transaction